Prospective Applicants

 The program does not award or grant advanced placement credit for courses within the program curriculum.

-1. Submit a current resume/CV inclusive of education, volunteer, and professional experience, if applicable.
+2. Submit a current resume/CV inclusive of education, volunteer, and professional experience, if applicable.

-1. Request 3 letters of recommendation addressing the applicant’s potential as a Physician Assistant.
-One letter of recommendation must be from one of the following individuals:
+3. Submit 3 letters of recommendation addressing the applicant’s potential as a Physician Assistant.

-1. Documentation of a minimum of 800 hours of direct patient care experience (paid or volunteer) is required.
+4. Documentation of a minimum of 800 hours of direct patient care experience (paid or volunteer) is required.
 (HUPA Direct Patient Care Hours Form)

 • It is recommended that students obtain direct patient care hours in different medical settings, e.g., hospice, assisted living facility, hospital, underserved areas/countries, etc.